vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/page.md

 Set the writing time of the current page

 ::: warning
-Although this theme and other plugins of Mister-Hope will correctly parse the time you enter, such as `YYYY/MM/DD hh:mm` `YYYY-MM-DD hh:mm` `YYYY/MM/DD`, etc. The plugin may not be able to read them correctly.
+Although this theme and other plugins of Mister-Hope will parse the time you enter, such as `YYYY/MM/DD hh:mm` `YYYY-MM-DD hh:mm` `YYYY/MM/DD`, etc. other plugin may not be able to read them.
 Using values in non-standard formats may cause other plugins reporting errors,
 :::

 ### category